 Often referred to as a fairytale castle in the sky, Neuschwanstein Castle represents the labour of love constructed by King Ludwig II of Bavaria (1864-1886), one of the most fascinating ruling personalities of the 19th century with his gradual withdrawal from political life and escape into his idealised poetic world.

 On our day trip with our amazing guide India we were regaled with stories about this unconventional King and seriously, there is so much more to this place than meets the eye!
 Without SANDEMANs NEW Europe tour I would never have even scratched the surface and fallen head over heels for this glorious monument to a bygone era!
 I really love how these guys make history fun, and really help you understand a destination.
 I’ve used them so many times before all over Europe, especially for their world famous ‘Free Walking Tours’ and can 100% recommend you to look them up the next time you’re in Europe!
-Particularly this full-day, fantasy adventure with a visit to Neuschwanstein Castle from Munich.
+Particularly this full-day, fantasy adventure with a visit to Neuschwanstein Castle from Munich – though there are plenty of other tempting fairytale castles in South Germany!

 To visit Neuschwanstein Castle from Munich involves a two hour train journey through the stunning Bavarian countryside arriving at the quaint village of Hohenschwangau next to the glistening Alpsee.
 From here a short climb or bus up to the Marienbrücke Bridge unveils a panoramic vista of this 19th-century masterpiece, and your day.